 Anna: They offer an unseen, unexpected and unique insight into the lives of the Duke and Duchess of Windsor, and it has been a pleasure to see them.
 Thank you.

-Lot 1727 – a collection of negative transparencies of pictures of Wallis, Duchess of Windsor, Ernest Simpon and the Duke of Windsor, with views of their Paris residence, countryside landscapes and street views (Estimate £200 - £300), will go under the hammer in our Autographs and Memorabilia sale on Wednesday 24 March at 2pm.
+Lot 1727 – a collection of negative transparencies of pictures of Wallis, Duchess of Windsor, Ernest Simpon and the Duke of Windsor, with views of their Paris residence, countryside landscapes and street views.
+Sold for £1,250 including Buyer's Premium in our March 2021 Autographs & Memorabilia auction.

-For more information on the lot get in touch with Head of Autographs & Memorabilia, Valentina Borghi.
+For more information get in touch with Head of Autographs & Memorabilia, Valentina Borghi.

 Article updated October 2021 with sold for prices.